 Cockapoos are amazing little dogs, but they do need some special care.
-Since they are a mix of poodle and spaniel, they can have curly hair like a poodle or long, silky hair like a spaniel.
+Since they are a mix of poodles and spaniels, they can have curly hair like a poodle or long, silky hair like a spaniel.
 They can have any coats that are any mixture of these.

-From the moment you get your cockapoo puppy, you will need to establish a grooming routine.
-Your dog will need to be groomed three or four times per week, for just about ten minutes.
-Short regular grooming sessions are always best for puppies, whatever you are trying to teach them.
+You will need to establish a grooming routine from the moment you get your cockapoo puppy.
+Your dog needs to be groomed three or four times per week for about ten minutes.
+Regular grooming sessions are always best for puppies, whatever you teach them.
 If you give treats when you are puppy grooming, he will come to recognise the routine as something positive.

-That said, let’s look at some brushes that would be useful for grooming your cockapoo.
+Let’s look at some best brushes for cockapoo owners that would be useful for cockapoo grooming.

 Contents and Quick Navigation

 Best Brush for Cockapoo Puppy – Pecute Double Sided Pet Grooming Brush

 - 🐾 【WIDELY APPLICABLE】:This 2 in 1 brush is...

 This great little double-sided cockapoo grooming brush is helpful no matter what length your dog’s coat It has bristles on one side and pins on the other.
 You can use the bristle side on soft puppy hair, and when your boy gets older, you can use the pin side.
 This is why we highlighted it as the best cockapoo puppy brush.
 Although it’s best to finger-comb your dog first – just running your fingers through his fur – to loosen off any tangles (used with detangling spray), afterwards, it’s good to use the pin side to get rid of any loose hair when your dog is more comfortable with their brushing sessions.
 When your pup is older and his adult coat has grown in, the pin side of the cockapoo brush will also remove any loose undercoat.